 The Company's main business is the sale of real estate.
 There is a large customer base and no significant concentration of transactions with a single customer.
-Therefore, the credit risk of accounts receivable is not significantly concentrated and cannot be recovered.
+Therefore, the credit risk of accounts receivable is not significantly concentrated and there is no concern that the accounts receivable cannot be recovered.